Introduction

 )

-or afterwards.
+or afterward.

 catalog.jinja_env.globals.update({ ... })